blakeslb/bookmark-landing-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
 - Mobile-first workflow

 ### Continued development

-This current iteration is mobile only at 375px.
-Tablet and desktop breakpoints are in development.
+This current iteration is mobile and desktop responsive.
+Functionality for the desktop screen size is coming soon!